geeky-bhawuk-arora/geeky-bhawuk-arora/README.md

 ---

-### **Obsessions That Keep Me Up at Night**
+# Things That Fuel My Late-Night Brainstorms

-- 🛩️ **RC Aircraft and Drones**
-   I build ‘em, I fly ‘em, and occasionally, I *crash* ‘em.
+- 🛩️ **RC Aircrafts and Drones** - I build ‘em, I fly ‘em, and occasionally, I *crash* ‘em.
 (It’s part of the process, okay? ✈️🚀)

-- ✍️ **Writing Spells—Uh, Content**
-   I can make even the most terrifying tech sound like a bedtime story. 📜🖋️
+- ✍️ **Writing Spells—Uh, Content** - I can make even the most terrifying tech sound like a bedtime story. 📜🖋️

-- 🤝 **Open-Source Wizardry**
-   Sharing code, breaking barriers, and high-fiving strangers through GitHub. 🤗💻
+- 🤝 **Open-Source Wizardry** - Sharing code, breaking barriers, and high-fiving strangers through GitHub. 🤗💻

+- 🔍 **Researching Everything** - I’m like a human Wikipedia, but with 10 times more coffee and 100 times less accuracy.
+Whether it’s the latest tech, ancient civilizations, or why my cat is so obsessed with knocking things off tables, I’m diving into it all. 📚☕🐱

 ---